DraBard/BajkPaker/backend/database/docker_instructions.md

   5. Then open proxy on database with 'flyctl proxy 3306'
   6. Update the database@update_image_metadata.py
   Create one script that will do it with only one launch.
 Remember each of these files has to be launched from a folder level terminal and they are in different directiores.

+IN DEBUGG MODE:

+to connect to db:
+docker exec -it bajkpaker-mysql mysql -u bajkpaker -p